New Zealand Company ships: Adelaide

 The Adelaide was a 640-ton teak sailing ship built in Calcutta in 1832.
 The owner was Joseph Somes of London.
 In 1839 it sailed to New Zealand under Captain William Campbell.
 It was among a group of ships carrying settlers which were to rendezvous at Port Hardy on d'Urville Island on 10 January 1840.
 They were sent after the Oriental.
 The others in the group were the Aurora, Duke of Roxburgh, and Bengal Merchant, plus a freight vessel, the Glenbervie.
-At the rendezvous they were be told of their final destination.
+At the rendezvous they were told of their final destination.
 The Adelaide had 176 settlers on board.
 She sailed from London on 18 September 1839 and arrived at Port Nicholson on 7 March 1840.
 She arrived at about 4pm in the company of the Tory and Glenbervie.

 She made three voyages bringing convicts arriving on 8 August 1849 (300 to Port Phillip, Tasmania), 16 April 1855 (260 to Western Australia), and 13 May 1863 (210 to Gibraltar, Australia).

 Amelia Thompson

-The Amelia Thompson was a 477-ton cooper sheathed barque built by Philip Laing Esq. at Deptford, Sunderland in 1833 and owned by J Pirie of London.
+The Amelia Thompson was a 477-ton copper sheathed barque built by Philip Laing Esq. at Deptford, Sunderland in 1833 and owned by J Pirie of London.
 She was named after the wife and daughter of Alderman Thompson.

-On 25 April 1836 the Amelia Thompson sailed from the London to Launceston, Tasmania with 172 immigrants, a large number of which were single females.
+On 25 April 1836 the Amelia Thompson sailed from London for Launceston, Tasmania with 172 immigrants, a large number of which were single females.
 She sailed to Sydney in 1838.